-Computation for Graphic Designers
+Computation for Graphic Designers+

 Exemplary models of modularity are Albrecht Durer’s work (1525), Architype series made by Theo van Doesburg and Josef Albers at the Bauhaus (1920s) and Crouwel’s New Alphabet (1967), to name a few.
-Then what may systems using programming offer that is different?
+Then what might systems using programming offer that is different?
 The most significant point of difference is that programming allows automation of rules and real-time generation of forms in response to data.
-This has shifted our understanding of process (system) and product (form).
-From the responses that the interviewees gave regarding their understanding of abstraction, I was able to gather that abstraction is understood not only as the modularisation or simplification of shapes (graphic abstraction) but also as the translation of visual structures into procedural objects for computational systems.
+This has shifted our understanding of process and product.
+From the responses that the interviewees gave regarding their understandings of abstraction, I was able to gather that abstraction is not only modularization or simplification of shapes (graphic abstraction) but also the translation of visual structures into procedural objects for computational systems.
 In the latter case, instead of creating static swatches to make certain patterns, designers now can define objects that are conditionally transformative in response to user control and data feed.
 This is alike to how designers set tracking and leading for alphabets A-Z considering the harmonious interaction among them in a sentence or paragraph.
-Instead of working with pre-defined models in existing software tools, designers now can add or remove parameters (functions, behaviours) in their systems with algorithms.
+Instead of working with pre-defined models in existing software tools, designers now can add or remove parameters in their systems with algorithms.
 In other words, designers can use algorithms to create flexible systems, a process that is concentrated on iterative formation with parameters instead of a fixed end form.
-This resonates with Gerstner and his idea, ‘instead of a solution for a problem, programme for problems’, and presents a change in viewpoint from form to formation.
+This resonates with Gerstner and his idea, ‘instead of a solution for a problem, programme for solutions’ (1968, p.
+12), and presents a change in viewpoint from design as the building of form to that of formation.